JAnderton/bumblebee-cookbooks/README.md

 Disables all nginx websites on the server

-#### trion-cookbooks::git_install
+#### trion-cookbooks::install_octopress

-Installs git.
-Will probably be removed and [the git cookbook](https://supermarket.chef.io/cookbooks/git) will be used in the future.
+Installs Octopress.
+Needs to be extracted to create a module.

 #### trion-cookbooks::setup_www_root

-Sets up the default www root for nginx where all websites can be deployed
+Sets up the default www root for nginx where all websites can be deployed and sets up the www source directory where source code can be put for compilation

 #### trion-cookbooks::deploy_japhet_in